underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 In this case, I think the legend should actually go inside the plot, in the bottom right hand corner, since I have some empty space there. **Can you use [this page](https://rpubs.com/folias/A-simple-example-on-ggplot2-legend-options) to figure out how to do this?**

-**Exercise: try to figure out how to make the population variable show up in non-scientific notation**
+**Exercise: try to figure out how to make the population variable show up in non-scientific notation (hint: why do you think it shows up in scientific notation in the first place?)**

 ### Bar plots